Texas Endovascular Logo

 • Pregnancy

-• Gender (it's more common in women, although one study suggests that men over 55 have a higher risk for CVI)
+• Gender (it’s more common in women, although a study published in The Journal of Social and Personal Relationships, suggests that men over 55 have a higher risk for CVI)

 • Smoking